gerritvanos/R2D2-build/README.md

  1. Install git by visiting the git [download](https://git-scm.com/download/win) page.
 Install using all the default settings and make sure the checkbox which adds git to your path is checked. **note:** If you already installed git on your machine you can skip this step.
  2. Pull the build repo by typing `git clone "add link here"` you can clone repo to whatever drive or folder you want.
 Remember the path you cloned the repo to.
- 3. Open windows explorer and go to the place you cloned the repo, browse to the folder `R2D2-build/programs/install`
+ 3. Open windows explorer and browse to the path you cloned the repo to, browse to the folder `R2D2-build/programs/install`
  4. Double-click on the "mingw-w64-install.exe" after the installation wizard has opened click next until you can select the installation path at this point change the path to the following `<path-to-your-repo>/R2D2-build/programs`.
 Install by clicking next.
 After installation a folder `mingw32` should have appeared int the `R2D2-build/programs` directory.
  5. Double-click on the "gcc-arm-none-eabi-8-2018-q4-major-win32-sha1.exe" after the installation wizard has opened click next until you can select the installation path at this point change the path to the following `<path-to-your-repo>/R2D2-build/programs`.
 Install by clicking next.
-After installation a folder `8 2018-q4-major` should have appeared int the `R2D2-build/programs` directory.
+After installation a folder `8 2018-q4-major` should have appeared in the `R2D2-build/programs` directory.
  6. Return to the main directory of the repository and run the "init.bat" file. **note:** this file needs to be run as administrator and add all the necessary components to the path environment variable.
 If you prefer to do this manually you are welcome to do so.
 The most important path to add is the following `<path-to-your-repo>/R2D2-build/programs/bmptk/tools`
  7. Check if everything is working by opening a command prompt en typ `bmptk-make` if the console returns something like this `bmptk-make: *** no targets specified and no makefiles found.
 Stop.` everything should work fine.